jingyaogong/minimind/README_en.md

       <tr><td>minimind tokenizer</td><td>6,400</td><td>Custom</td></tr>
     </table>

-  > [!IMPORTANT]
-  > Update on 2024-09-17: To avoid ambiguity from previous versions and control the model size, all Minimind models now use the Minimind_tokenizer for tokenization, and all versions of the Mistral_tokenizer have been deprecated.
+  > 👉Update on 2024-09-17: To avoid ambiguity from previous versions and control the model size, all Minimind models now use the Minimind_tokenizer for tokenization, and all versions of the Mistral_tokenizer have been deprecated.

   > Although the Minimind_tokenizer has a small length and its encoding/decoding efficiency is weaker compared to